crisp-oss/email-reply-parser/README.md

 npm install --save email-reply-parser
 ```

+## RE2 Support

+By default, the library relies on the [RE2](https://github.com/uhop/node-re2) regex engine, which provides better performance and avoids issues like [ReDOS](https://en.wikipedia.org/wiki/ReDoS).
+By default, RE2 will be installed as a peer dependency.

+If you want to explicitly exclude RE2, then `npm uninstall re2`.

 ## Features

 This library is used at [Crisp](https://crisp.chat/) everyday with around 1 million inbound emails.
 Over the years, we improved this library so it can work with most emails.